snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 - `DeepSeek-R1-UD-IQ1_M`: RAM + VRAM ≥ 200 GB
 - `DeepSeek-R1-Q4_K_M`: RAM + VRAM ≥ 500 GB

-Ollama allow mixed inference of CPU and GPU (you can offload some layers into VRAM for fast inference) so you can roughly add up your RAM and VRAM as your total memory space.
+Ollama allow mixed inference of CPU and GPU (you can offload some model layers into VRAM for faster inference), so you can roughly add up your RAM and VRAM as your total memory space.
 Apart from the model weight (158 GB and 404 GB), there should also be some memory space leaved for context cache.
 The more you leaved, the larger context window you can set.

 I tested the two models on my workstation with four-way RTX 4090 (4 x 24 GB), quad-channel DDR5 5600 memory (4 x 96 GB) and a ThreadRipper 7980X CPU (64 cores).
 Roughly, the generation speed is